GaryNanTie/GaryNanTie/README.md

 Always the beginner's mind!

 - 👋 Hi, I’m @GaryNanTie
-- 💞️ I’m looking to collaborate on implementating some of my algorithms.
+- 💞️ I’m looking to collaborate on development of some of my algorithms.
 - 📫 How to reach me:  blindsight at duck dot com